I Can Have Conversations With You! by Autism Breakthrough Solutions, LLC.

 What I like about I Can Have Conversations Apps:

-- Simple rewards (sticker type images that appear) that keep distractions to a minimum, stays with giving immediate feedback and the intrinsically motivated concept, although it might be a nice addition to add an option for a more robust reward
+Simple rewards (sticker type images that appear) that keep distractions to a minimum, stay with giving immediate feedback and the intrinsically motivated concept, although it might be a nice addition to add an option for a more robust reward

 Suggestions for future updates: